 We’re going to create a Zap that sends data from WPForms to Podio automatically when our form is submitted.

-Under Choose App and Event, search for WPForms and click the icon.
-Then click Continue.
+Under App event, search for WPForms and click the icon.

 Switch back to Zapier and copy and paste the API key into the connection window.
-You’ll also need to type your URL underneath.
+Then click Yes, Continue to connect.

 That’s the first part of the connection ready.
-Now we need to connect Podio to Zapier.
+Now click Continue to connect Podio to Zapier.

 Step 5: Connect Podio to Zapier